 “A” is for Air Force Wife

 With my involvement with the church in Hillsdale, I have known Isabel for about 6 years.
 Every now and then, she would share a tiny bit of information about being an air force wife, and her husband Delmar flying for the Royal Canadian Air Force during World War 2.
 Isabel was only 17 when she married Delmar.
-They were planning to get married here, but Delmar got notice to head to Vancouver.
+They were planning to get married here, but Delmar got his notice to head to Vancouver.
 Isabel followed him out there and married him.
-Three weeks later Delmar was posted overseas as an air force pilot, and they would be apart for three and a half years.
+Three weeks later Delmar was posted overseas as an air force pilot.
+While Delmar was serving our country during World War 2 they would be apart for three and a half years.
 As I pieced those little bits of information together, I knew this needed to be written down, lest it be forgotten.
 So a year and a half ago I met with Isabel for an informal interview, and published it in an article titled Missing In Action.
-The title of that post is about Isabel’s husband Delmar being shot down over the Pacific by the Japanese, and surviving for 9 days on a raft, drinking rainwater that pooled in the raft for survival.
+The title of that post is about Isabel’s husband Delmar being shot down over the Pacific by the Japanese, and surviving for 9 days on a raft.
+To stay alive during those 9 days Delmar drank the rainwater that had pooled his raft.
 It takes an incredible person to be an air force pilot wife.
 Isabel met the challenge.
 She became highly involved with the Air Force Association for many decades.
 To the war veterans, she was one of them.

 “B” is for Biggest Fan